 Understanding Finance and Accounting for Non-Financial Managers

-Please note: This course is offered in fall 2018 in Downtown Los Angeles and winter 2019 Orange County.
+Please note: This course is offered in Los Angeles and the Orange County campus.
 Be careful to look at the dates and locations before registering.

 PLEASE NOTE: This course will be held in Orange County, California.

 Time8:00 am - 5:00 pm

 LocationUSC Orange County Center, Irvine, CA

 Due to course pre-work registration for this course will close -- February 11, 2020.